Ate329/cloudflare-DDNS-script/README.md

 3. **Local Changes Conflict**
    - Issue: You have local changes that conflict with updates
    - Solution: Either commit your changes or allow the script to stash them
+   - Note: Stashed changes will be automatically restored after the update

 4. **Configuration Merge Issues**
    - Issue: New configuration options not appearing in correct sections
    - Solution: Check the `.new` file created during update and manually adjust if needed
+   - Note: Your original configuration is always backed up before any changes

 5. **Update Script Modified**
    - Issue: Update script was modified during update
    - Solution: Run the update script again as prompted
+   - Note: The old version is safely backed up before any changes

+6. **Script Interruption**
+   - Issue: Update process was interrupted
+   - Solution: Run the update script again
+   - Note: The script will automatically clean up and restore stashed changes

+For other issues:
-For other issues, check the log file (`cloudflare-dns-update.log`) for detailed error messages.
+- Check the log file (`cloudflare-dns-update.log`) for detailed error messages
+- Look in the backup directory for previous versions of your files
+- The script will automatically roll back changes if any part of the update fails

 ## Usage